ydkmlt84/Maintainerr_docs/Rules.md

 ## TV media type

 With the 'Media type' parameter you're able to specify the type of media that should be used for a TV library.
 This allows to run rules on either a selection of shows, seasons or episodes.

-For instance, this makes it possible to create rulegroups that select & delete old/watched seasons of a tv show, without removing the newer seasons.
+For instance, this makes it possible to create rule groups that select & delete old/watched seasons of a tv show, without removing the newer seasons.

-> Because you can't mix media types on a Plex collection, Maintainerr also doesn't allow to use multiple types on a rulegroup / collection.
+> Because you can't mix media types on a Plex collection, Maintainerr also doesn't allow the use of multiple types on a rule group / collection.

 > Executing rules on episodes takes a lot longer than shows & seasons because Maintainerr has to sift through more data